Last Updated on: 19th August 2022, 11:48 am

 Intelligence can be difficult to assess, especially in non-verbal animals with limited body language.
 So, it’s likely that you’ve wondered if hermit crabs are smart.

 ‘Intelligent’ may not be the most accurate way to describe hermit crabs, but they aren’t dumb.
 Hermit crabs are basic creatures with functional brains, so they can’t solve puzzles or remember faces.

 They can detect/recall pain and recognize the smell of their own dead over other animals.
-Hermit crabs pick their shells based on preference and can determine which shells are most structurally sound.
+Hermit crabs pick their shells based on preference and can determine which shells will best meet their needs.

 Do Hermit Crabs Have Brains?

 To understand hermit crabs’ intelligence, we need to better understand their brain.
 In contrast to other animals and humans, they hardly seem like brains.